 Structured feedback from the students and teachers are taken for each course.
 The students provide their feedback on a 5 point scale based on a questionnaire during the course as well as at the end of it.
 There is a maximum of 07 students belonging to Armed Forces Medical Services (AFMS) in each batch of the postgraduate course viz., MD in Aerospace Medicine.
+There can be 03 civilian / foreign students.
+The foreign students are taken based on the directions by the Ministry of External Affairs from Freindly Foreign Countries.
 On successful completion of the course, the serving post graduate students will start their career as aerospace medicine specialists in the Armed Forces and all the civilian students who complete the course successfully get commissioned in to AFMS.
 The commanding officers of these Units/ Squadrons also provide feedback on the performance of these specialist officers working under them.
 Similarly, during visit/ invited lectures/ National conferences/ CMEs/ Workshops, etc, alumni interact with faculty and students and invariably suggest measures for academic improvement.
 Such interactions form a basis for getting suggestions from the experts in the field.
 The feedback obtained from all the stakeholders are deliberated upon both in training conferences and in the IQAC meetings.
 Suggestions for improvement in the curriculum based on the prevailing requirements are discussed.
 New topics, if any, to be added/ replaced are forwarded to the University/ Air HQ for their consideration and implementation.
 Based on such feedbacks, the duration/ contents of short-terms courses have been modified regularly.